Basic Menestra

 This is the most traditional way to prepare a menestra.
-To prevent the sauce from sticking to the bottom of the pan once simmering, just shake the it.
+To prevent the sauce from sticking to the bottom of the pan once simmering, just shake the pan.

 Ingredients